-Macau Tower, February 2017.
-The tower’s dizzying peak is up on the 61st floor adventure deck.
+February 2018.
+Macau Tower’s dizzying peak is up on the 61st floor adventure deck.
 The views go up an extra notch and, if you’re so inclined, you can bungee off the building.
 I was not so inclined.

-Macau Tower, February 2017.
-If the bungee option sounds less than enticing, there’s also the popular skywalk that lets you mooch around the deck’s outer ledge.
+February 2018.
+If the bungee option sounds less than enticing, there’s also Macau Tower’s Skywalk that lets you mooch around the deck’s outer ledge.
 Fear not though, you’ll be attached to the beams by a harness.
 In recent years the tower has popped up in TV shows like An Idiot Abroad and Jack Osbourne: Adrenaline Junkie.
 Macau Tower is open daily from 10:00-22:00 (weekdays) & 09:00-22:00 (weekends and public holidays).
 Access to both observation decks go for 145MOP (£13 €14.50 $18).
 Check out Macau Tower’s official website here.

 For more on my time in this amazing corner of China, check out my other articles on Macau.